sedula0/Encoder-Decoder-LSTM-Model/README.md

 python evaluate.py --model_path path/to/model --data_path path/to/test_dataset
 ```

-## Results

-Include any relevant results and metrics obtained during training and evaluation in this section.

-## Acknowledgments

-Give credit to any third-party libraries or resources used in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.